-A semicircle is formed when a lining passing through the centre touches the two end on the circle.
+A semicircle is formed when a lining passing through the centre touches the two ends on the circle.

-For e.g., The line AC on the circle is called the diameter of the circle.
+In the below figure, the line AC is called the diameter of the circle.
 The diameter divides the circle into two halves such that they are equal in area.
 These two halves are referred to as the semicircles.
 The area of a semicircle is half of the area of a circle.

 A circle is a locus of points equidistant from a given point which is the centre of the circle.
 The common distance from the centre of a circle to its point is called a radius.